mathiversen/html-parser/README.md

 - It's not 100% complient with html
 - It's not a parser that includes node selection and dom manipulation

-If your requirements matches any of the above, then you're most likely looking for crates described below:
+If your requirements matches any of the above, then you're most likely looking for any of the following crates:

 - [html5ever](https://crates.io/crates/html5ever)
 - [kuchiki](https://crates.io/crates/kuchiki)